mcpcpc/k1ss/wiki.md

 *   Syntax is pandoc markdown (strict).
     See https://pandoc.org/MANUAL.html#pandocs-markdown for more information.
 *   Character width does not exceed 80.
-An exception may be made for strings where a carriage return is cannot be reasonably placed or would impact readability (e.g. long URLs).
+An exception may be made for strings where a CR-LF cannot be reasonably placed or would impact readability (e.g. long URLs).

 ## Article Index